 The committee offers a forum gathering the expertise of its international members, which represents the professional audio community to the international research, development, and manufacturing segments of the industry.
 Our mission is to evaluate and recommend techniques and best practices, to collaborate with other professional organizations, and to offer educational programming essential to the advancement of professional audio production.

 The TC on Recording Technology and Practices helps to maintain a Topic Website on Recording Technology and Practices.

-The Technical Committee of Studio Practices and Production is currently collaborating with the Producer's and Engineers Wing of the Recording Academy in several areas.
+The Technical Committee of Recording Technology and Practices is in continuous communication with the Producer's and Engineers Wing of the Recording Academy in several areas.

-In the area of Master Delivery Recommendations, we support a best-practices document that is released to both the AES and the NARAS constituencies.
+In the area of Master Delivery Recommendations, we support a best practices document that is released to both the AES and the Recording Academy constituencies.

 1999-10-28 Requirements for multichannel mix room

 Description: Requirements for multichannel mixing room new ver

 2006-10-16 METHODS TO ELIMINATE THE BASS CANCELLATION BETWEEN LFE